CoastWatch Joins Hunt for Hybrid Beachgrass

 Rebecca provided background on beachgrass and the efforts to trace the new hybrid in an information-packed webinar for CoastWatch, which is now available on the CoastWatch YouTube channel: https://www.youtube.com/watch?v=bhQOlsddcNI.
 In the webinar, she tells the story of how this unexpected discovery was made, discusses the potential ecosystem effects of the hybrid grass, and explains how volunteers can help to trace the spread of the new hybrid and expand our understanding of this unlikely event by participating in the citizen science survey.
 (A second recorded webinar, which goes into more specific detail about how to participate in the survey, has been uploaded to YouTube as well.)

-The hybrid beachgrass has been identified in the range overlap between the two parent species, between Ocean Shores, WA and Pacific City, OR.
+The hybrid beachgrass has been identified in the range overlap between the two parent species, between Ocean Shores, Washington, and Pacific City in Oregon.
 In order to understand the ecological and economic impacts of this hybrid, it is essential to develop a better understanding of its range and prevalence, which is where volunteer citizen scientists can help.
 The citizen science project in which CoastWatch is partnering with OSU scientists was launched in the spring of 2020 with the goal of searching the coast for this potentially ecologically important hybrid grass and mapping its range.